fusioncharts/dev_centre_docs/getting-started/jquery/working-with-events-using-jquery.md

 ---
-title: Bind Event Listener | FusionCharts
+title: Bind Event Listener in jQuery | FusionCharts
 description: Master event handling in FusionCharts with jQuery.
 Our tutorial covers everything for creating interactive charts for your web projects.
 Get started now!
 heading: Bind Event Listener
 ---